Respiratory Syncytial Virus (RSV) in Children

 Which children are at risk for RSV?

-RSV can affect a person of any age but causes the most problems for the very young and very old.
+RSV can affect a person of any age but causes the most problems for the very young.
 Most babies have been infected at least once by the time they are 2 years old.
 Babies can also be reinfected with the virus.
 Infection can happen again anytime throughout life.
 RSV infection in older children and adults may seem like an episode of severe asthma.
 Babies born prematurely or with heart, lung, or immune system diseases are at increased risk for more severe illness.

 What are the symptoms of RSV in a child?